Shaangits/project2/Readme.md

 # new project
-this was created from local system
+this was created from local
+crated by shaan hasan khan